 But living far from everything and everyone you know is definitely not easy.
 The main reasons why I stayed are:

 2- Because I am not alone.
 Sharing good and bad moments gave me and my husband both the strength we needed to go through all sorts of unforeseen events and made our connection grow deeper.
-Leaving your home country and everything that means comfort to start a completely new life in a different culture is much, much easier, if you have someone by your side to support you.
-You will miss your family, friends, your grandma's food, holidays will be particularly hard... but when you are going after your dream, and you have the one you love next to you, it certainly makes it easier to adapt to a new reality.
+Leaving your home country and everything that means comfort to start a completely new life in a different culture is much, much easier if you have someone by your side to support you.
+You will miss your family, friends, your grandma's food, holidays will be tough... but when you are going after your dream, and you have the one you love next to you, it certainly makes it easier to adapt to a new reality.

 Was it worth it?
 For me, absolutely yes.
-But again, this is not an easy decision, and does require a lot of research and preparation.
+But again, this is not an easy decision and does require a lot of research and preparation.

-Read more about the project "Reconstruindo No Mundo" - Rebuilding in the World, and discover the reasons why other friends decided to live abroad:
+Read more about the project "Reconstruindo No Mundo" - Rebuilding in the world, and discover the reasons why other friends decided to live abroad:

 France - Paola De Campos (Coming Soon)